jmacost5/CPP-528-Project/analysis/Neighborhood.md

 -   Percentage of College Graduates: An increase in the percentage of college graduates may indicate gentrification
--   Percentage of unemployed: A decrease in the unemployment rate may indicate gentrification
+-   Percentage of Unemployed: A decrease in the unemployment rate may indicate gentrification
--   Percentage Black population: A decrease in the percentage of Black population may indicate gentrification
+-   Percentage Black Population: A decrease in the percentage of Black population may indicate gentrification